catalyst-cloud/catalystcloud-docs/source/object-storage/advanced.rst

 .. image:: assets/qnap/ec2-creds.png

-If you click on view credentials a window will pop up, with the rest of the information you need to complete the connection to the S3 API.
+If you click on view credentials a window will pop up with the rest of the information you need to complete the connection to the S3 API.
-After this, swap back to the QNAP dashboard and click the ``create`` button.
+After this, swap back to the QNAP dashboard, input your credential information and click the ``create`` button.
 We are then taken the this screen:

 .. image:: assets/qnap/select-bucket.png